growit-io/generator-gcloud/docs/package.md

 - `"project"`: A Google Cloud Platform project to deploy the Configuration into.
 If this field is present, its value must be a valid *PROJECT_ID*, regardless of whether the project itself currently exists.

 ## Templates and Configurations
 Configuration Packages MUST provide a top-level Configuration in the file `config.yaml`, describing a set of resources to deploy together.
 This Configuration can easily be deployed from the command line with `npm install && gcloud deployment-manager deployments create --config config.yaml`.
-It's should only matter that the `node_modules` directory is up-to-date before executing the `gcloud` command.
+It should only matter that the `node_modules` directory is up-to-date, before executing the `gcloud` command.

 Template Packages MAY also have a `config.yaml` file, but they MUST provide one or more JSON, Jinja, and/or Python files to be used as a dependency in Configuration Packages, or other Template Packages.